 Each layer must respect the local matching rules of its Wang tiles.
-In addition, the layers are constrained by the following rules, where $c \in A \times \agrid \times \acnt$ is an arbitrary symbol: \begin{enumerate} \item The grid layer of $c$ contains a horizontal line if and only if its counting layer contains a solid horizontal line (a tile from group 3 in Figure~\ref{fig:count-alph}).
-In this case, the counting layer contains a white dot if and only if the synchronization layer contains a dashed vertical line. \item The grid layer of $c$ contains a vertical line if and only if the synchronization layer contains a solid vertical line. \item If the counting layer of $c$ contains a solid vertical line (a tile from group 2 in Figure~\ref{fig:count-alph}), then the grid layer must contain a vertical line. \item The grid layer of $c$ contains both a vertical and a horizontal line if and only if the counting layer is in both groups 2 and 3. \item If the counting layer of $c$ has a dashed horizontal line on its west border (so the tile is in group 1 of Figure~\ref{fig:count-alph}), then the line turns north if and only if the $A$-layer is nonzero. \end{enumerate}
+In addition, the layers are constrained by the following rules, where $c \in A \times \agrid \times \acnt$ is an arbitrary symbol: \begin{enumerate} \item The grid layer of $c$ contains a horizontal line if and only if its counting layer contains a thick horizontal line (with a shaded region above it). \item The grid layer of $c$ contains a vertical line if and only if the synchronization layer contains a solid vertical line. \item If the synchronization layer of $c$ contains a horizontal line, then the grid layer contains a horizontal line. \item If the synchronization layer of $c$ contains a white dot, then the counting layer of $c$ has a thin horizontal line on its west border (with a shaded region below it). \item If the counting layer of $c$ has a thin horizontal line on its west border, then the line turns north if and only if the $A$-layer is nonzero. \end{enumerate}